 Search

-Wednesday, August 27, 2008 ..:: Energy Saving » Humidifier ::..
-Login
+Friday, October 11, 2024 ..:: Energy Saving » Humidifier ::..
+Register Login

-How to Save Energy with Humidifier
+How to Save Energy on Humidifier

 For buildings with a forced-air furnace, a humidifier may be built right into the furnace.
 They can also protect wooden objects, antiques and other furnishings which may be sensitive to damage from overly dry air.
 In colder months, they may provide substantial energy savings, since as humidity increases, occupants feel warm at a lower temperature.
 These units are typically called bypass humidifiers (because they are connected between the heated and cold air return ducts, using the pressure difference between these ducts to cause some heated air to make a bypass through the humidifier and return to the furnace).
 The humidifier should usually be disabled during the summer months if air conditioning is used; air conditioners partially function by reducing indoor humidity.
 There are three basic styles: